It’s Golden! Arrow Fastener website design, marketing strategy win national award

 Applicants should have hands on experience in a fast paced, team environment with brand development, typography, color, web design and best practices, print production, and photography/video direction.
 Must be proficient in Adobe Creative Suite and familiar with wire-framing tools like Sketch and InVision.
 If you have the relevant education with an awareness of digital media and evolving platforms, you are the right candidate for the job.

 We offer competitive salaries, 401(k), profit sharing, comprehensive health benefits and, most importantly, some really great co-workers.

-Please upload your resume along with your portfolio and/or website link.
+Please upload your resume along with salary history and your portfolio and/or website link.

 Marketing successes are largely reliant on a strong client-agency relationship.
 Sounds obvious, right?
 Well, not necessarily.

 See, sometimes in the pursuit of asserting creative excellence, agencies forget they are more than just a vendor and that the client is not just a profit to be made.
 Behind both businesses — client and agency — are people who thrive off genuine relationships.

 And in order to have a respectable business, client relationships have to be treated just like any other relationship we have in our lives.
 We need to communicate, understand and trust one another.